 Quick Answer

-Gymshark’s production success comes from specialized factory partnerships, lean and flexible sourcing, fabric-first development, small controlled drops, and real user testing through creators.
+Gymshark’s production success comes from specialized factory partnerships, lean and flexible sourcing, fabric-first development, small controlled product drops, and real user testing through creators.

 💬 From my OEM perspective: